Samantha Markle Shades Meghan Markle and Fiercely Defends Their Father

 Similarly, she fired back after another follower expressed empathy for Thomas but claimed he should reach out privately versus through a public plea.

-"He did reach out privately to exhaust," Samantha, also known as Samantha Grant, replied, "but this woman thinks it's cool to ghost an entire family, best friend of 30 years, ex-husband who treated her very well, and trade everyone out for the Royals and Clooneys."
+"He did reach out privately to exhaust," Samantha replied, "but this woman thinks it's cool to ghost an entire family, best friend of 30 years, ex-husband who treated her very well, and trade everyone out for the Royals and Clooneys."

 The social shade didn't end there.
 After another follower suggested Thomas only stayed in the limelight for cash, Samantha reiterated her father hadn't profited from the recent interview.